SIU SOM PA PROGRAM

 Q. Do I need to take any tests to apply?

-MSPA - Either the GRE, MAT or the MCAT is required.
+MSPA – Choose one: the GRE, MAT or the MCAT is required.
 A copy of your score sheet must be sent to the Program Advisor.

 MCP – None required